Planning for severe weather? Here's what to pack in your go-bag

 - The U.S. Department of State advises preparing a 72-hour kit to sustain individuals and families for at least three days.

 When you're in the thick of a crisis, every minute counts—which is why having a bag of pre-packed essentials can be so vital to ensuring your family's safety.
-Whether it's severe weather like a hurricane or fire, a power outage or regional unrest due to a larger conflict, emergencies can strike when you least expect them; but having a prepared go-bag can help you navigate any crisis with a little more confidence and support.
+Whether it's severe weather like the monster winter snowstorm that hit the Northeast this weekend, a power outage or regional unrest due to a larger conflict, emergencies can strike when you least expect them; but having a prepared go-bag can help you navigate any crisis with a little more confidence and support.

 A go-bag or "grab-and-go bag" is exactly what it sounds like: A designated bundle or pack that's filled with just enough emergency essentials to sustain you (and your family) in the event of catastrophe or displacement.